Go Ad-Free

 Are you confused about alcoholic beverages?
 There is contradictory advice.
 A meta-analysis of 25 studies suggests wine is good for the heart.

-The J-Shaped Curve Proved Wine is Good:
+The J-Shaped Curve Showed Wine Is Good:

+Even before the French paradox was suggested, some data suggested that moderate wine consumption might be beneficial.
 When I was in graduate school over 50 years ago I was taught about the J-shaped curve.
 The professor of pharmacology who was giving that lecture drew a giant J on the blackboard.
 He used red wine for his drug demonstration.

 On the vertical axis he listed mortality.
 On the horizontal axis he listed “dose” of wine.
 He compared the left side of the J to the bottom and the top of the right side of the J. The people who drank no alcohol were on the far left side.
 They had a higher death rate than those at the bottom of the J. Moderate wine drinkers lived the longest.
 As the amount of wine increased, so did the mortality rate.
 Those at the high right side of the J had the worst mortality stats.

-Confusing Headlines: Wine is Good…or Bad?
+Confusing Headlines: Wine Is Good…or Bad?

-The most recent research was published in the journal Nutrients (June 17, 2023).
+One study was published in the journal Nutrients (June 17, 2023).
 The title is:

 “Association between Wine Consumption with Cardiovascular Disease and Cardiovascular Mortality: A Systematic Review and Meta-Analysis”

-The authors explain their goals:
+The authors explained their goals:

 “The objective of this systematic review and meta-analysis was: (i) to examine the association between wine consumption and cardiovascular mortality, cardiovascular disease (CVD), and coronary heart disease (CHD) and (ii) to analyse whether this association could be influenced by personal and study factors, including the participants’ mean age, the percentage of female subjects, follow-up time and percentage of current smokers.”

-In introducing their research, these investigators point out that heavy drinking is linked to millions of deaths each year and contributes to over 200 diseases.
+In introducing their research, these investigators pointed out that heavy drinking is linked to millions of deaths each year and contributes to over 200 diseases.
 That reinforces the top of the J described above.

-They also point out that:
+They also noted that:

 “Light to moderate alcohol use also lowers the prevalence of ischemic heart disease and improves the prognosis of people at risk of additional coronary events that could result in myocardial infarction [heart attack].”